 If customer service is one of your strong suits, this might be a great option.
 As a UX designer, you’ll be involved with discovering user needs and influencing a site’s design and content.

 The job responsibilities of a system administrator include backing up files, keeping computers working, installing software and more.
 Some sysadmins understand code, but it’s possible you can learn the basics or essentials as you continue on this career path.

 Even though a working knowledge of programming is helpful for a tech writer, intense coding knowledge isn’t required.
 There will always be opportunities to research and create information like manuals, project plans, software test plans and design specifications.

 Research employers and network

 It’s no secret that Madison is a hub for established tech firms and start-ups alike.
 In 2017, Madison ranked 10th on the list of top 25 tech cities in the U.S. Given how tech and business intersect in Madison, there’s no shortage of employment opportunity.

 Find a mentor—either with someone at a prospective employer or with alumni using Badger Bridge, our program that connects alumni and students in achieving career goals and exploring professional opportunities.
 Outside of campus, find a mentor in any number of local tech professional networking groups.

 Prepare: résumé, cover letter, interview questions

-UW-Madison offers many resources to help you land your next job or internship.
-Use these helpful resources to learn about upcoming career fairs, talk to an advisor, get help drafting cover letters and résumés, review interview questions, and much more.
+UW–Madison offers many resources to help you land your next job or internship.
+Use these helpful resources to learn about upcoming career fairs, to talk with an advisor, to get help drafting cover letters and résumés, to review interview questions, and much more.